BlueAeroplane/ircbot/README.md

 # 12 year old simulator (IRC Bot)
-Simulates an annoying 12 year old kid on the internet.
+Simulates an annoying (and retarded) 12 year old kid on the internet.

 ## To-do list
+(Those marked with checks are completed.)

-* Have the bot construct cancerous messages/sentences, rather than already created.
+* Have the bot construct cancerous messages/sentences, rather than having them already created. [✔]
-* Have the bot simulate an angry 12 year old, with the ability to get angry.
-* RAGEQUITS!
+* RAGEQUITS! [ ]
-* Have the bot spam lenny faces periodically.
+* Have the bot spam lenny faces periodically. [ ]
-* Actually finishing the fucking bot.
+* Actually finishing the fucking bot. [ ]
-* Code improvements and cleanup
+* Improve & Cleanup the code. [ ]
+* Multi-Server support. [ ]

 ## Configuration